drivet/website/content/posts/2020/website-identity.md

 * The *resource service*.
 This would be Twitter's API.
 It's assumed that the end user has an account with Twitter.
 * The *authorization server*, existing alongside the resource service.
-This manages the actual OAuth *flow*, or the hoops you have to just through before your blog can acces your tweets.
+This manages the actual OAuth protocol, so your blog can get access to those tweets.

 The central idea behind OAuth is that the end user delegates resource access to the client application, so that the application can access the resources